What is van insurance? A complete UK guide

 Covers tools and equipment in the van against theft and accidental damage.
 Usually subject to a per-item limit and a total limit.
 Check whether overnight storage in the van is covered, many policies exclude it.

 Covers goods being carried in the van, including third party goods.
-Required for couriers and any business moving stock or customer property.
+Needed for couriers and any business moving stock or customer property.
 Rated on maximum load value and number of journeys.

 Covers claims made against you for damage or injury to third parties arising from your work activities.
 Not the same as motor liability, which only covers incidents involving the van itself.